 Baking Science: How To Achieve Perfect Bakes

-Let’s start our trek into the science of baking by understanding the main players in your pantry: flour, sugar, baking powder, fats, and eggs.
+Let’s start our trek into baking science by understanding the leading players in your pantry: flour, sugar, baking powder, fats, and eggs.

 What gives bread that satisfying chew and your cake that tender crumb?

-It’s gluten: a protein formed when water and wheat flour get cozy.
-Imagine it as a network of tiny, springy balloons.
-As your dough or batter cooks, these balloons set, preserving the air pockets within.
+It’s a protein formed when water and wheat flour get cozy.
+Imagine it as a network of tiny, springy balloons that set as your dough or batter cooks, preserving the air pockets.

-– Maillard Reaction: When heated, sugar reacts with the protein in flour leading to a flavor explosion.
-It’s like a secret flavor party happening right in your dough as it bakes.
-That irresistible golden-brown crust on your bread, the rich caramelization in your cookies, and the mouthwatering aroma wafting through your kitchen happen because of this chemical process.
+Maillard Reaction: When heated, sugar reacts with the protein in flour, leading to a flavor explosion.
+There’s a flavor party happening in your dough as it bakes.
+That irresistible golden-brown crust on your bread, the rich caramelization in your cookies, and the mouthwatering aroma wafting through your kitchen happen because of the Maillard reaction.

 Looking for that rise?
 Read on…